ministryofjustice/cloud-platform-environments-checker/README.md

 These scripts require many environment variables to be set.
 See `example.env.live-0` and `example.env.live-1` for a list.

-You can copy these examples to, e.g. `.env.live1` and `.env.live0` (which will be `git ignore`d) and supply valid AWS credentials, in order to run these scripts locally (either directly, or via the docker image).
+You can copy these examples to, e.g. `.env.live1` and `.env.live0` (which will be `git ignore`d) and supply valid AWS credentials and GITHUB_TOKEN, in order to run these scripts locally (either directly, or via the docker image).

 ### bin/orphaned_namespaces.rb